carum98/skyanalytics/packages/backend/readme.md

 For nested fields, you can use this syntax: `?sources[code][equal]=123`.
 This will return the events where the `sources.code` field is equal to `123`.

+For filtering values inside a jsonb field, you need to concatenate `json_` to the condition.
+For example, to filter the events by the `metadata` field, you can use the following query parameter: `?metadata[country][json_equal]=CR`.
+This will return the events where the `metadata.country` field is equal to `CR`.

 ## Stack
 - [Express](https://github.com/expressjs/express)
 - [PostgreSQL](https://www.postgresql.org)